 Your luggage must weigh less than 25 lbs.
 You will only need your personal gear, Tyax Adventures will provide all camping gear.

-Can I leave extra stuff at Tyax Resort while I’m in the Backcountry?
+Can I leave extra stuff at the Tyax Adventures base while I’m in the Backcountry?

-We do not have secure storage for your belongings in the Resort however many people leave extra gear in their cars.
-We can store small bags if absolutely necessary however Tyax Adventure and Tyax Wilderness Resort & Spa are not responsible for these items.
+We do not have secure storage for your belongings at our base however many people leave extra gear in their cars.
+We can store small bags if absolutely necessary however Tyax Adventures are not responsible for these items.

 Do I cook my own food and what do we eat?